opencontext/arches-via-docker/README.md

 https://github.com/archesproject/arches-her

-# Testing a localhost deployment
+# Public Web Server and Localhost Deployments

 This main goal of this repo is to offer a simple, turnkey approach to deploying HTTPS secured Arches on the Web.
 You can also use this to deploy Arches for use on a `localhost` by leaving Arches with the Django `DEBUG` setting as `True`.

-*NOTE* At this early stage of development, we're still only testing this docker deployemnt on the `localhost`
+See below for instructions on creating and editing an `.env` file.

 # Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes